huntse/uncarved/content/articles/website.md

 +++
 title = "Website Changes"
-last_modified = "2009-08-07T09:48:28Z"
+description = "An occasionally-updated summary of stuff I've changed" last_modified = "2009-08-07T09:48:28Z"
 +++
-# Website Changes

-## An occasionally-updated summary of stuff I've changed

 So when I had a day off work this week I decided to fix a few things on this site that have been bugging me for a while: